 Your effect should look like this:

-In this tutorial, you've learned about the lights included in Spark AR Studio by default, and the types of light you can add to your projects to create all kinds of effects.
+In this tutorial, you've learned about the lights included in Spark AR Studio projects by default, and the types of light you can add to your projects to create all kinds of visual effects.